unm-historiography/metahistory/essays/thematic/Marxist-Historiography.md

   width="50%"

-  caption="A peace of Marxist propeganda, the top reads \" long live Marxism-Leninism-Maoism! \" At the center is a stylized image Marx, Lenin, and Mao, three extremely important Marxists.
-Below the image is \"celebrate the Mao Tsetung centenary!\" The bottom reads \"the Revolutionary Internationalist Movement.\" "
+  caption="A peace of Marxist propeganda, at the center is a stylized image Marx, Lenin, and Mao, three extremely important Marxists.
+The two captions are words of honor and celebration for the three marxist."

   image-url="Skroch-Marxist-Propeganda.jpg"